 Being honest and open with your candidates is crucial when you’re starting a new professional relationship.
 If you oversell the role available, then you could end up with an employee that leaves very quickly when reality doesn’t meet the expectation you have set.

-Here at Lucy Walker Recruitment, we have been helping our clients hone their interview skills for approaching 25 years.
+Here at Lucy Walker Recruitment, we have been helping our clients hone their interview skills for over 27 years.

 Would you like our help?
-Call one of our experienced consultants in Leeds on 0113 367 2880 or Manchester 0161 661 4421, send an email here or schedule a call with the link below
+Call one of our experienced consultants in Leeds on 0113 367 2880 send an email here or schedule a call with the link below